appwriters-dev/masterflutter/chapters/ch04-asynchronous-programming-rest-api-and-json/ls01-introduction-to-asynchronous-programming.md

 ---
 id: ls01-introduction-to-asynchronous-programming
 title: Introduction to Asynchronous Programming
+description: Asynchronous programming is a programming paradigm that enables a program to do more than one thing at a time.
+In asynchronous programming, long-running tasks run in the background without blocking the main execution thread.
+Asynchronous programming is very useful for performing I/O operations, such as accessing the network and accessing the file system.
+Dart uses Future, Stream, and async/await to implement asynchronous programming.
 ---

 Asynchronous programming is a programming paradigm that enables a program to do more than one thing at a time.
 In asynchronous programming, long-running tasks run in the background without blocking the main execution thread.
 Asynchronous programming is very useful for performing I/O operations, such as accessing the network and accessing the file system.
 Asynchronous programming is also useful for performing time-consuming operations, such as image processing and mathematical calculations.